Constitution of Sri Lanka: Former constitutions of Sri Lanka

 The S. W. R. D. Bandaranaike Government set up a Joint Select Committee of the Senate and the House of Representatives to consider a revision of the Constitution on 10 January 1958 but the committee was unable to come to a final conclusion on account of the propagation of Parliament on 23 May 1959.
-A similar attempt by the Dudley Senanayake Government was failed due to such a propagation on 22 June 1968 too.
-The Senate consisted of 30 Members (elected 15 by the House and 15 by the Governor -General) was abolished on 2 October 1971.
+A similar attempt by the Dudley Senanayake Government failed due to such a propagation on 22 June 1968 too.
+The Senate consisted of 30 members (15 elected by the House and 15 by the Governor-General) was abolished on 2 October 1971.